ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 #### Test the CAN board

-Start **rshell** and connect to the RPP to test the RB-P-CAN-485 board.
+Start **rshell** and connect to the RPP to test the CAN interface board.
 Try the `can_test_intr.py` in the
 [RB-P-CAN-485 repository](https://github.com/ghfbsd/RB-P-CAN-485)
 to verify that it is working properly.
+If using the Waveshare board, make sure you configure `can_test_intr.py` properly to use the different pin assignments.

 ### Download more software